jdfincher/morse/README.md

 ```

 ### Initialize uv venv
-This will create the virtual environment in your current directory
+This will create the virtual environment in the mrsgen directory
 ```bash
 uv venv
 ```